DarynHiggins/PowerVS-Setup-with-VPC/README.md

 5. Give the VPC a name.
 6. Change the Resource Group to match PowerVS (or leave as Default if the PowerVS Service is in Default).
 7. The VPC will have subnets created for all 3 zones.
 Take note of the subnet for Sydney 2 zone - name and CIDR.
-8. Click Create virtual private cloud
+8. Click Create virtual private cloud.

 ## Create a Virtual Server Instance